Want to see a kindergarten implementation of this? Check out the Not Just Child’s Play site.

-- Brian from Hatchet would dress up like Batman, because Batman faces his fear of bats just as Brian faces his fears in the Canadian wilderness.
+- Brian from Hatchet would dress up as Batman, because Batman faces his fear of bats just as Brian faces his fears in the Canadian wilderness.

-- Luke Skywalker would dress up like Frodo Baggins, because both rise from nobodies to become unexpected heroes.
+- Dorothy Gale might dress up like Katniss Everdeen, because both rise from nobodies to become unexpected heroes.

 - Dr. House would dress up as Sherlock Holmes, since they both solve difficult puzzles but have problems socializing.

-- The Cat in the Hat might dress up like Captain Jack Sparrow, since both create chaos, but in their core are good-hearted.
+- The Cat in the Hat might dress up as Captain Jack Sparrow, since both create chaos, but in their core are good-hearted.

 What Do I Do With This?

 The overall idea is to get kids thinking about parallels between characters, especially that good characters are often built on existing models, but this would be a fun Halloween day activity: